-- a) Why do you think you are suited to studying Interactive Digital Design? - b) What experience do you have of using computers, technology and design software? - c) How do you think this course will help you in your future career? - d) Choose a piece of interactive media (e.g. a mobile app, website, animation, computer game) and explain what you think is effective about it.
+- a) Why do you think you are suited to studying Interactive Digital Design? - b) What experience do you have of using computers, technology and design software? - c) How do you think this course will help you in your future career? - d) Choose something/someone who inspires you that is related to interactive digital design.
+Explain how and why you are inspired by it/them.